 In an email to The University Times, Prendergast said that “while the figure you quote may appear high, a university such as Trinity must spend money on travel to build links with other universities and research institutions worldwide”, adding that it allows him to connect with donors, industry partners and employers.
 This is all of benefit to students and academics, said Prendergast.

 Prendergast said that he and College are “careful in spending Trinity’s money”.
 Some other items that Prendergast claimed expenses for include “domestic train travel” to the amount of €2.90, “international bus travel” for €5.87, car parking for €3 in the first half of 2017 and a toll charge in first half of 2016 for the total sum of €1.90.
+If you are interested in finding out more about bus travel you may be interested in United Coachline Luxury Transportation.

 Other notable figures in the expense reports include €5,805.70 spent on hospitality and entertainment and nearly €5,000 claimed for subsistence.
 Subsistence is typically money spent on food and personal necessities when travelling for work on business.